awsdocs/aws-kms-developer-guide/doc_source/symmetric-asymmetric.md

 + For a table that compares the AWS KMS API operations that apply to each type of CMK, see [Comparing symmetric and asymmetric CMKs](symm-asymm-compare.md)\.
 + To find out whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.
 + To examine the difference in the default key policy that the AWS KMS console sets for symmetric and asymmetric CMKs, see [Allows key users to use the CMK with AWS services](key-policies.md#key-policy-service-integration)\.
-+ To specify the key specs, key usage, encryption algorithms, and signing algorithms that principals in your account can use for CMKs, see [AWS KMS condition keys](policy-conditions.md#conditions-kms)\.
++ To control access to the key specs, key usage, encryption algorithms, and signing algorithms that principals in your account can use for CMKs and data keys, see [AWS KMS condition keys](policy-conditions.md#conditions-kms)\.
 + To learn about the request quotas that apply to different types of CMKs, see [Request quotas](requests-per-second.md)\.
 + To learn how to sign messages and verify signatures with asymmetric CMKs, see [Digital signing with the new asymmetric keys feature of AWS KMS](http://aws.amazon.com/blogs/security/digital-signing-asymmetric-keys-aws-kms/) in the *AWS Security Blog*\.